IgnaceMenace/DotFiles/README.md

 ```
 It will install everything and place the configuration files in the correct directories.

-# Neovim
-I want to change the configuration to write it in Lua and use the built in lsp client.
-I want to configure it for python, markdown and maybe rust if i start learning it.
-Maybe I will just switch to LuaVim or Lvim or just inspire myself.
 # GTK theme
 To let your flatpaks access the gtk theme you should run this command
 `flatpak override --filesystem=xdg-config/gtk-4.0`